apexrx/rexy/README.md

 # rexy
-A spreadsheet computation engine built in Rust.
+A spreadsheet computation engine built for learning incremental computation and dependency graphs.